enoche/LIRDRec/README.md

 # LIRDRec
-- Learning Item Representations Directly from Multimodal Features for Effective Recommendation
+`Learning Item Representations Directly from Multimodal Features for Effective Recommendation`

-Source code
+Source code will be uploaded soon.